richardcrabbe/mapping-aussie-vegetation/ACT-Maaping-Report.md

+#### Producing grassland layer

+The RF classification algorithm was used to classify the remote sensing imagery.
+A hierarchical approach was adopted to classify the image pixels into exotic, high quality and low quality native grasses.
+There were diferent surface types in the imagery, including tree cover, grass cover, shrub cover, water bodies, roads, buildings and open land.
+This can increase the uncertainty in the RF model, while the model may perform well discriminating grassland pixels only.
+To this end, an initial RF classification was performed to classify the imagery into three broad themes- water, artificial and grassland.
+The artificial class includes buildings, roads and concrete surfaces.
+In this RF classification, only limited covarites were used to avoid computational memory issues in GEE.
+The medoid and the standard deviation and percentiles (20th and 80th) of the medoid derived from the Sentinel-2 and the phenological variables from the Sentinel-1 were the covariates used.
+The ACT LiDAR canopy cover data was used to mask out trees and shrubs, leaving behind grasslands only.
+With the aid of a high-resolution RGB Google imagery, ACT LiDAR canopy cover and the Sentinel-2 imagery, reference data for water, artificial and grassland were collected using GEE.
+The reference data were polygons of similar dimensions, but given the spatial variability 25 polygons defining water, 27 for aritificial and 50 for grassland were used.
+Through the RF classification algorithm in GEE, the covariates and reference data were used to classify the image pixels into water, artificial and grassland.
+Details of the RF classification have been sacrificed here as this is covered in section XXX.
+The accuracy of the RF classification on unseen reference data for grassland was 98%.
+The grassland pixels were retrieved, masking out all other pixels.
+The grassland layer was used to refine the region of interest for the main RF classification analysis in the sections below.

+#### Classifying the grassland layer

-#### Data partitioning
+##### Data partitioning

-The reference data was used to randomly sample pixels for each cover class.
+The reference data collected by the ACT were used to randomly sample pixels for exotic (EXO), high-quality (HQN) and low-quality (LQN) grassland.
 The reference sample size was 3137, and this was split into train and test sets with 90% of the samples for model training and the remaining was used for evaluating the accuracy of the model.
 The training and testing sample sizes were 2824 and 313, respectively (Table **X**).

 *Table 3.
 The reference sample size for exotic, high-quality native and low-quality native grasses.*